Table of contents

 |This information has been updated to reflect recent scientific research as of May 2021.|

 What is Parkinson’s?
 (Part 1 of Is Parkinson’s genetic?)

 Parkinson’s disease or PD is a result of the slow, progressive loss of nerve cells.
-The characteristic symptoms are akinesia (reduction or loss of voluntary movement), rigor, and tremors.
-Currently, there is no cure for this degenerative disease of the nervous system, although the symptoms are treatable.
+The characteristic symptoms include akinesia (reduction or loss of voluntary movement), rigor, and tremors.
+Currently, there is no cure for this degenerative disease, although the symptoms are treatable.

 There are a number of classifications of Parkinson’s disease based on disease origin and progression.
 These categories include: